Jim Schulte, President and Principal

 Chris Meyer leads Restore Utah’s construction and solar divisions and has managed over 400 solar installations and over 400 renovation projects totaling more than $16mm.
 Chris has over 10 years of extensive construction management experience totaling more than $750mm, ranging from educational and healthcare facilities to high-end residential construction and building renovations projects.
 Previous to Restore Utah Construction, Chris worked for Hensel Phelps Construction, one of the leading builders in the nation ranked highly in ENR’s Top 400 Contractors.

 Chris is a certified Project Management Professional and holds a B.S. in Construction Management from Brigham Young University – Idaho.

-Charley Howarth, Finance & Accounting Director
+Charley Howarth, CPA, Finance & Accounting Director

 Charles is the Director of Finance and Accounting for Rize Property Management and oversees both property management and fund level financial reporting.
 Charles has over 20 years of a real estate accounting experience including positions with Ernst and Young’s real estate division as a Senior Accountant, Portfolio Controller with Cottonwood Residential, and developing family holdings that include 350+ multi-family units along with commercial rental space and single family home construction.
 Most recently, Charles was the Corporate Controller for a Utah based home builder, Fieldstone Homes, which achieved annual revenues in excess of $100 million.
 Charles earned a Bachelors of Business Administration from the University of Wisconsin – Madison and his Masters of Accountancy from Westminster College in Salt Lake City, Utah.
-He is currently pursuing his CPA license.